FinnWilde/Visual-System/README.md

 Enter any second order ODE in form:
 $a(t)\ddot{x} + b(t, x, \dot{x}) = u(t)$

-The program is also set up to accept a plant function, reference function, $k_p$, $k_i$ and $k_d$ values for PID control.
+The program is also set up to accept a plant function, reference function, $K_p$, $K_i$ and $K_d$ values for PID control.
 The reference line will be displayed in blue, with the feedback line displayed in green.

 ## Examples: